sage-code/maj/words.md

 Each noun or group of nouns being referred to - in these cases freckles, alligator, and breakfast burrito - is direct and specific.

-**Indefinite Articles**
+**English indefinite articles**
-Indefinite articles are the words 'a' and 'an.'
+In English, indefinite articles are the words 'a' and 'an.'
 Each of these articles is used to refer to a noun, but the noun being referred to is not a specific person, place, object, or idea.
 It can be any noun from a group of nouns.
 For example:

 * a Mercedes from the car lot
 * an event in history

 In each case, the noun is not specific.
 The Mercedes could be any Mercedes car available for purchase, and the event could be any event in the history of the world.

-In Maj, this situation is resolved by using numeral "one" as article.
+**Maj indefinite article**

-* one Mercedes ...TODO
+In Maj, indefinite article is resolved by using _numeral articles_.

-* one event    ...TODO
+* uno Mercedes = a Mercedes

-**Numeral Articles**
+* oru Mercedes = any Mercedes

-The numeral article specify exactly how many or quantity of a thing.
+Other numeral articles:

 oru = any
 omi = every
-alu = all
+ale = all
 mot = many
 poc = few
 van = several